opensearch-project/opensearch-ruby/opensearch-api/README.md

 ## Usage

-The library is designed as a group of standalone Ruby modules, which can be mixed into a class providing connection to Elasticsearch -- an Elasticsearch client.
+The library is designed as a group of standalone Ruby modules, which can be mixed into a class providing connection to OpenSearch -- an OpenSearch client.

 ### Usage with the `opensearch` gem

-**When you use the client from the [`opensearch-ruby`](https://github.com/opensearch/opensearch-ruby/) package, the library modules have been already included**, so you just call the API methods:
+**When you use the client from the [`opensearch-ruby`](https://github.com/opensearch-project/opensearch-ruby/) package, the library modules have been already included**, so you just call the API methods:

 ```ruby